- Why Us

 Clinical staff often aren’t aware of these reporting requirements, so it’s important for sponsors to provide adequate training on what’s required.

-SMART-TRIAL by Greenlight Guru is the first and only Electronic Data Capture (EDC) software made specifically for medical devices and diagnostics.
+Greenlight Guru Clinical is the first and only Electronic Data Capture (EDC) software made specifically for medical devices and diagnostics.
 If you're already using an EDC system but are not sure whether it can support your clinical workflow, read our 10 tips on how to choose the right EDC system for you!

 Investigators can create a new AE/SAE report during Event Reporting that includes the general information of the event, then complete the form by classifying the event as an AE, SAE, ADE, or SADE.